 There are two types of drive in pallet rack: cold rolled and structural.
 Structural drive-in pallet racks are made from hot steel which is rolled to form I-beams and C channels.

-American Surplus Inc. stocks used drive-in/through rack from numerous manufacturers including Frazier, Interlake, Steel King, Unarco, Ridg-u-Rak, and Mecalux.
+American Surplus Inc. with over 30 years in the industrial storage and material handling industry stocks used drive-in/through rack from numerous manufacturers including Frazier, Interlake, Steel King, Unarco, Ridg-u-Rak, and Mecalux.
 Design and installation of used drive-in/through pallet rack is offered nationwide through American Surplus.
 We will send one of our teams of trained professionals directly to your warehouse to handle the installation of your drive-in or drive-through system; we can even help you design it by offering full CAD service.

 Our used pallet racking is a fraction of the cost of new and is in great working condition.
 All of our used equipment is inspected before purchase to ensure that and you will not compromise safety or quality when buying used from ASI.
 We will work with you to determine the best style of racking to suit your material handling needs.